dfinity/pocketic/README.md

 ## Contributing
 Would you like to write canister tests in a different language?
 The PocketIC server has a JSON/REST interface, against which you may implement a user-facing library in any language.

+To see a documentation of the server's endpoints, PocketIC offers an endpoint `/api.json`, which will return an OpenAPI specification.
+You can then use tools like the [Swagger Editor](https://editor-next.swagger.io/) to display the returned JSON in a more human readable way.

 If you decide to contribute, we encourage you to announce it on the [Forum](https://forum.dfinity.org/)!